 Assuming you don’t have to pay transaction fees, one of the easiest and most rewarding ways to grow your savings is to set up an automatic payment that regularly adds to your investment.

-Let’s say you add 100 francs each month.
-In Switzerland, that’s the price of a meal out.
+Let’s say you add EUR 100 each month.
+In Germany, that’s the price of a fancy meal out.

 As countless behavioural psychologists have noted, you won’t miss that money.
-Because it automatically moves to your investment account, you never experience the negative emotions around “giving it up”.
+Since it automatically moves to your investment account, you never experience the negative emotions of ‘giving it up’.

 Instead, you get extremely positive emotions when your wealth grows substantially.